adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 Funding goal is set in the `fundingGoal` variable and measures the maximum contributon limit, which triggers a successfully funded proposal closure and fund distribution.

-The main index for a proposal would be a `proposalHash` that is derived from the **title, description and documentationAddress**.
+The main index for a proposal would be a `proposalHash` that is derived from the **title and documentationAddress**.
 Based on this hash id the proposal is stored in a mapping named `proposals`.

 ```
 bytes proposalHash;
-proposalHash = keccak256(_title, _description, _documentationAddress);
+proposalHash = keccak256(_title);
 ```
 **Members, votes and proposals** are stored in the following way:
 ```